UNC Greensboro Spartans: Teams

 Although not considered official sports teams, UNCG has a cheerleading squad, the UNCG Cheerleading Squad and dance team, The Spartan Gs.
 The UNCG club football team competes in the South Atlantic Conference of the National Club Football Association.
 UNCG formerly sponsored a wrestling program (UNC Greensboro Spartans wrestling), which was stopped in March 2011.

+Championships

-National Championships
+National championships

 UNCG has won five national championships.
-All five were won while at the Division III level of the NCAA.
+All five were won while at the NCAA Division III level.